-Some charts also need a little bit more space, but you can actually control this by setting the category width.
-You can control the category width by setting the fixed category width.
-This allows you to say the maximum width of your columns.
+Some charts also need a little bit more space.
+You can control this by setting the category width by setting a fixed category width.
+This allows you to determine the exact width of your columns.
 Now you can analyze data to just see all the business units or just look closely at what's going on within electronics.

 Creating the YTD switch

 Now we need the switch.
 The switch is used so you can look at data for August or August year-to-date.
-How to do this in Power BI?
-Let's switch to the data view where we will add another table.

-Let's add the first column.
-This will be my period calculation.
-The next one will be a number and we'll just call it calculation ID.
-We'll put "monthly" in the first column.
-This is the first option, option number one.
-Option number two is year-to-date.
-Number two.
-We created this little table here and it should be placed somewhere near your calendar.
+In the first column, we will be inserting the period calculation, and the second one will be a number and we'll just call it CalcID.
+We'll put monthly in the first column.
+This is option number one.
+Option number two is YTD.
+We created this little table that you can see bellow and it should be placed somewhere near your calendar.

 SelectedCalc = MIN('Period Calculation'[CalcID])